Conceptual Content

 • Content layout files define which topics are included in the help file and how they are arranged in the help file's table of contents.
 Content layout files have a BuildAction of ContentLayout.

-• Topic files contain the MAML that defines each topic.
+• Topic files contain the Markdown or MAML that defines each topic.
 These files should have a BuildAction of None.
 The build process handles converting the topics to HTML and adding them to the help file based on a content layout file.

 • Image files define image resources used in the conceptual content.
 These have a BuildAction of Image.

 • Code snippets files allow you to define code snippets that will be used in conceptual content topics and are rendered by Sandcastle's ExampleComponent.
 These have a BuildAction of CodeSnippets.
 See the MAML Guide for more information on creating code snippets files.
+These are rarely used anymore, if ever, since code blocks defined within the Markdown or MAML topics are capable of importing code snippets directly from source code files.

 Custom Template Files

-The designer uses template files to create new conceptual topics.
+In the standalone GUI, the designer uses template files to create new conceptual topics.
 You can create your own templates for use in the designer by creating a Conceptual Templates folder in the Local Application Data folder.
-Any MAML (.aml) files found in this folder will be added to the Custom Templates menu option in the Add Sibling Topic and Add Child Topic submenus.
+Any Markdown (*.md) or MAML (*.aml) files found in this folder will be added to the Custom Templates menu option in the Add Sibling Topic and Add Child Topic submenus.
 See the Special Folder Locations topic for more information.
-See the Item File Templates topic for information on creating file templates for use with the Visual Studio package.

 See Also